 I would like to thank all of the Computing Frontiers organizers for inviting me to put together this special session, and for managing conference administrative matters.
-Sarah Frost of Notre Dame deserves a special thanks for helping to organize the special session, and, last but not least, I am grateful to all of the many authors participating in the special session for contributing many interesting papers.
+Sarah Frost of Notre Dame deserves a special thanks for helping to organize the special session, and, last but not least, I am grateful to all of the many authors participating in the special session for contributing a large number of excellent and very interesting papers.